GeorgeEliotArchive/georgeeliotarchive.github.io/readMe.md

 # Table of Contents

 1. PDF Generation
-  i.
+  a.
 How is it done?
-  ii.
+  b.
 Where is located?
-  iii.
+  c.
 How do I use it?
 2. Instructions for Uploading to Omeka
-  i.
-How do I upload new files to Omeka? ii.
-Git Editor's Advice about Omeka Nuances iii.
+  a.
+How do I upload new files to Omeka?
+  b.
+Git Editor's Advice about Omeka Nuances
+  c.
 A note regarding original pdf editor errors

 ## 1. PDF Generation